chakravala/Grassmann.jl/docs/src/design.md

 Staging of precompilation and caching is designed so that a user can smoothly transition between very high dimensional and low dimensional algebras in a single session, with varying levels of extra caching and optimizations.
 The parametric type formalism in `Grassmann` is highly expressive and enables pre-allocation of geometric algebra computations involving specific sparse subalgebras, including the representation of rotational groups.

-It is possible to reach `Simplex` elements with up to ``N=62`` vertices from a `TensorAlgebra` having higher maximum dimensions than supported by Julia natively.
+It is possible to reach elements with up to ``N=62`` vertices from a `TensorAlgebra` having higher maximum dimensions than supported by Julia natively.
 ```@repl ds
 Λ(62)
 Λ(62).v32a87Ng